BEST HEALTH PRACTICES: Dr. Arvind Dhople Details Benefits of Plant-Based Nutrition

-The authors of one 2015 study calculated that removing meat and fish from the diet of the average Dutch woman would reduce the environmental impact of het diet by 21 per cent and that this impact could be reduced by a further 9 per cent by adapting a healthy vegan diet.
+The authors of one 2015 study calculated that removing meat and fish from the diet of the average Dutch woman would reduce the environmental impact of her diet by 21 percent and that this impact could be reduced by a further 9 percent by adopting a healthy vegan diet.

 Even eating a little bit less meat, rather than becoming completely vegetarian, would have positive environmental consequences.

 However, according to a 2016 survey, many people did not believe that reducing meat consumption would have a large impact or thought that it would not be worthwhile unless there was a wider societal change.